wmartinmimi/md.html/README.md

 - Dynamic title based on 1st `h1` heading
 - Correct 404 error by displaying the 404.html
-- No need for modified internal links, `relative/path.md` and `/absolute/path.md` works.
+- No need for modified internal links, `relative/path.md` and `/absolute/path.md` works!
-- Subscript
-- SuperScript
+- Custom save function to save as markdown or styled html for offline viewing

 Unsupported Markdown features at this time: